CharliePalm/Francis/README.md

 ## Contributing

 Submit a pull request (with unit test coverage please) and I'll happily review it.
 Otherwise you're free to fork and use as you will for your own PERSONAL purposes.
-If you use a formula generated by this tool for something that isn't exclusively for yourself please, at the bare minimum give it a shout-out :)
+If you use a formula generated by this tool for something that isn't exclusively for yourself please, at the bare minimum give francis a shout-out :)

 ## Known Bugs

-As of 8/5/2023 there are no known bugs.
+As of 9/6/2024 there are no known bugs and 100% unit test coverage.

 ## Reporting Bugs